 Is LinkedIn dying?
 An expert's observation on algorithm shifts, shadow-banning, and the creator exodus

-If you're an active user, you've felt it.
-There's no denying LinkedIn has shifted A LOT recently.
-The ground beneath our feet is unstable, leaving many of the platform's most loyal users reviewing their content strategies, re-visiting their entire business development approach, and even making drastic decisions - like leaving the platform entirely.
+The truth is, right now many of the platform's most loyal users are reviewing their content strategies, revisiting their entire business development approach, and even making drastic decisions - like leaving the platform entirely.

-The sentiment is widespread.
+This sentiment is widespread.
 I see it in my feed every day as smart, dedicated professionals question the platform's direction:

 Adam Faulkner is ripping up his long-standing content strategy.